 The peaks seem further away today, but continue to amaze.

 There’s little other traffic other than a few yaks, but buildings that look picturesque, but are not necessarily waterproof.

 The sheer number of buildings that don’t use cement is astonishing – such a reliance on making the stone fit shows a huge amount of skill, time, and effort.

 How is the Trail from Dhole to Machhermo?

 Until we get to the mud.
 And the snow.
 Where there was once track there are now lots as everyone seeks to avoid the mud, which looks ankle deep.
-So we choose high or low and start to scramble through low level brush.
+So we choose high or low and start to scramble through the low-level brush.

 Altitude Sickness Strikes our Group

 Normally at the front, Tim, our super-fit short-wearing Aussie is going slow today.
 We’re about 2 hours in when he stops and we wait for Ramesh, our leader and first aider to catch up.
 His lips are blue.
 He’s having a tough, tough time when he walks but is fine when he stops.